asterics/FLipMouse/README.md

 * FABI: [FABI: Flexible Assistive Button Interface GitHub](https://github.com/asterics/FABI): The Flexible Assistive Button Interface (FABI) provides basically the same control methods (mouse, clicking, keyboard,...), but the input is limited to simple buttons.
 Therefore, this interface is at a very low price (if you buy the Arduino Pro Micro from China, it can be under 5$).

+* FLipPad: [The FLipPad controller](https://github.com/asterics/FLipMouse): a flexible touchpad for controlling computers and mobile devices with minimal muscle movement.

 * AsTeRICS Grid: [Asterics Grid AAC Web-App](https://grid.asterics.eu): an open source, cross plattform communicator / talker for Augmented and Alternative Communication (AAC).